aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/README.md

 ## Scalability considerations

 As all components of the identity solution are serverless, and Amazon DynamoDB is configured in on-demand mode allowing scaling based on demand, the solution scales automatically within your accounts soft limits.
-Though these default limits are sufficient for even relatively large amounts of requests (up to 5000 requests per second), you should always check all the service quotas for the individual services and API:s from AWS documentation, and make sure you are ready to scale for production.
+Though these default limits are sufficient for even relatively large amounts of requests, you should always check all the service quotas for the individual services and API:s from AWS documentation, and make sure you are ready to scale for production by requesting limit increases through AWS Support.

 The custom identity component has been tested with 226 requests/second to create new guest users, which is a bit more complex request than refreshing tokens, and less complex than logging in with identity providers.
 This test didn't surface any errors, and would be sufficient to supports 813k new users per hour, and 19.5M new users per day.
 It would also support at least 203k CCU when mapped to logins and token refresh requests.
 There's no reason to expect this is even close to the upper limits of the solution, but you always need to validate and load test for your own use case.

 For logging in with 3rd party identity providers like Steam, Apple, Google Play or Facebook, the backend will make requests to their endpoints to validate tokens.
 These endpoints might have their own limits that you need to validate with the 3rd parties directly.
-As the solution supports up to 7 days of refreshing an existing access token (using the refresh token), this can massively reduce the amount of times you need to log in directly with the game platform identities and reduces the load from these endpoints.
+As the solution supports up to 7 days of refreshing an existing access token by default (using the refresh token), this can massively reduce the amount of times you need to log in directly with the game platform identities and reduces the load from these endpoints.
+You can freely control this limit and allow even longer living refresh tokens, as long as you also extend the keys rotation schedule.

 ## Security